fgremper/CloudStudio/ApiReference.md

-repositoryAlias       | Repository alias branch                | Branch from which your files are compared compareToBranch       | Branch to which files of other users your files are compared to showUncommitted       | If true, also take into account changes that have not been locally committed yet. showConflicts         | If true, for all files with a FILE_CONFLICT, additionally run a content conflict analysis.
+repositoryAlias       | Repository alias branch                | Branch from which your files are compared compareToBranch       | Branch to which files of other users your files are compared to showUncommitted       | If true, also takes into account changes that have not yet been locally committed. showConflicts         | If true, for all files with a FILE_CONFLICT, additionally run a content conflict analysis.
 If false, just compare the files by their hash. viewAsOrigin          | Instead of showing from your perspective, show from the perspective of the origin ("true" or "false")